percona/pmm-doc/docs/pmm-admin.md

 Use the **pmm-admin uninstall** command to remove all services even if PMM Server is not available.
 To uninstall PMM correctly, you first need to remove all services, then uninstall PMM Client, and then stop and remove PMM Server.
 However, if PMM Server is not available (disconnected or shut down), **pmm-admin rm** will not work.
 In this case, you can use **pmm-admin uninstall** to force the removal of monitoring services enabled for PMM Client.

+!!! alert alert-info "Note"
-**NOTE**: Information about services will remain in PMM Server, and it will not let you add those services again.
+    Information about services will remain in PMM Server, and it will not let you add those services again.
 To remove information about orphaned services from PMM Server, once it is back up and available to PMM Client, use the **pmm-admin repair** command.

 ### USAGE